visit-dav/visit/docs/SphynxDocs/Plots/Plots.rst

 basic visualization operations like contouring, pseudocoloring as well as more sophisticated operations like volume rendering.
 All of VisIt's plots are plugins so you can add new plot types by writing your own plot plugins.
-See the wiki at <www.visitusers.org> for more details on creating new plot plugins or send an e-mail inquiry to <visit-users@elist.ornl.gov>.
+See the wiki at `visituers.org <http://www.visitusers.org/>`_ for more details on creating new plot plugins or send an e-mail inquiry to visit-users@elist.ornl.gov.

 Managing plots
 ~~~~~~~~~~~~~~